Meet The Airdrum V2 !

 Contributions to society

 According to music therapists, the main goal is having fun.
 It is proven that people learn more when having fun.
 When playing an instrument, and particularly the Airdrum, clients can share emotions, practicing their motor skills end learn to listen and watch.
+All of these benefits are possible by having an instrument that is able to produce auditve and visual feedback with minimal input of the user.

 We have four goals concerning the development: